Sparsh015/WeatherAPI/README.md

 ---

-## Contributing

-If you would like to contribute to this project, feel free to fork the repository, create a branch, and submit a pull request with your proposed changes.

----

-## License

-This project is open-source and available under the MIT License.
-See the LICENSE file for more information.

----

 ## Troubleshooting

 - **API Key Not Working**: Double-check that your `API_KEY.txt` file contains the correct API key and is located in the `WeatherAPI/apikey` folder.